qgan7125/PA-and-Section-Writeups/Section6-InheritanceMystery/README.md

 You will be stepping through function calls on objects from the Classes One, Two, Three and Four.
 Do NOT assume they inherit from one another in numerical order.
 Look at what objects are created and what methods exist in those classes to answer the method call questions.
-Place your answers to the method call questions in a text file to be uploaded to Gradescope.
-You can write in a basic text file in Eclipse or any text editor of your choice.

-For the review questions, write them down on a sheet of paper or type them up to show your SL.
+You can write your answers to the questions in a basic text file in Eclipse or any text editor of your choice or you can write the answers down on a sheet of paper.
+Once you have completed all questions, show them to your SL.

 Look over the following classes and answer the questions below.